adobe/coral-spectrum/coral-guide/manual/frameworks.md

 **Major JS frameworks (see below) are supported.
 For each framework, an example app with Coral Spectrum was created.**

 All examples showcase a Coral.Dialog with Coral.Button's and are based on respective frameworks tutorials to get started.
-Coral Spectrum build files (JS/CSS) are included on top and that's it.
+Coral Spectrum dist files (JS/CSS) are included on top and that's it.
 It works.

 ## React